 Cons to a self-uniting marriage: It’s only legal in certain locations, and Michigan is not one of them.

-If you are interested in performing your own marriage ceremony, I can help with that.
-I am a legally ordained wedding minister and am happy to help you by pronouncing your marriage, signing your marriage license, and providing or finding witnesses for you.
+If you are interested in a “just us” marriage ceremony in Michigan, I can help with that!
+I’m a legally ordained wedding minister with the Universal Life Church and am happy to help you by pronouncing your marriage, signing your marriage license, and providing or finding witnesses for you.

 Witnesses for your Elopement